Thomas Gray (VC): Early life

 Thomas Gray was born on 17 May 1914 in Urchfont, in England.
 He went to Warminster Secondary School and in August 1929 joined the Royal Air Force (RAF) as an apprentice airman.
 Four of his brothers would also serve in the RAF.
 He trained as a mechanic at Halton, graduating three years later as an aero engine fitter.
 He was then posted to No. 40 Squadron; this was equipped with Fairey Gordon bombers.

 Seeking to supplement his mechanic's duties, Gray volunteered for flying duties on the squadron's Gordons as an air gunner.
 He found that he preferred this to his normal duties and undertook formal training in this role.
 In due course, he earned the air gunner's sleeve badge.
 By June 1933 he held the rank of leading aircraftman and was posted to No. 15 Squadron.
 He subsequently returned to Halton to update his aero engine fitting skills, proceeding onto Henlow for the final stages of his training.
 He was sent to No. 58 Squadron and then, in February 1938, was sent to No. 12 Squadron, which operated the Fairey Battle light bomber.

 Promoted to corporal shortly after his arrival at the squadron, Gray attended No. 1 Air Observers School later in 1938.
 He duly qualified as a navigator and became part of the squadron's flying personnel.
 He maintained his skills in gunnery, winning a prize in the RAF's annual air firing contest of 1938.
 The following year he was promoted to sergeant.

 Second World War

 On the outbreak of the Second World War, No. 12 Squadron was sent to France as part of the RAF's Advanced Air Striking Force.
-Based at Barry-au-Bac, it began making operational sorties from 17 September but saw little activity during the this period, known as the Phoney War.
+Based at Barry-au-Bac, it began making operational sorties from 17 September but saw little activity during this period, known as the Phoney War.
 Its activities were largely curtailed over the winter months but in March 1940 it started making reconnaissance flights into Germany from its new airfield at Amifontaine.